-Descriptions of credit rating scales1
+Descriptions of credit rating scales

-Fitch Ratings Moody's S&P The following grades display investment grade characteristics: Capacity to meet financial commitments is extremely strong.
-This is the highest issuer credit rating AAA Aaa AAA Very strong capacity to meet financial commitments AA Aa AA Strong capacity to meet financial commitments although somewhat susceptible to adverse changes in economic, business or financial conditions А А А Adequate capacity to meet financial commitments, but adverse business or economic conditions are more likely to impair this capacity ВВВ Baa BBB The following grades have predominantly speculative characteristics: Significant ongoing uncertainties exist which could affect the capacity to meet financial commitments on a timely basis ВВ Ва BB Greater vulnerability and therefore greater likelihood of default В В В Likelihood of default now considered a real possibility.
+S&P Global Fitch Ratings Moody's Ratings The following grades display investment grade characteristics: Capacity to meet financial commitments is extremely strong.
+This is the highest issuer credit rating AAA Aaa AAA Very strong capacity to meet financial commitments AA Aa AA Strong capacity to meet financial commitments although somewhat susceptible to adverse changes in economic, business or financial conditions Α А А Adequate capacity to meet financial commitments, but adverse business or economic conditions are more likely to impair this capacity ВВВ Baa BBB The following grades have predominantly speculative characteristics: Significant ongoing uncertainties exist which could affect the capacity to meet financial commitments on a timely basis ВВ Ва ВВ Greater vulnerability and therefore greater likelihood of default В В В Likelihood of default now considered a real possibility.
 Capacity to meet financial commitments is dependent on favourable business, economic and financial conditions CCC Caa CCC Highest risk of default CC to C Ca CC Obligations currently in default RD to D С SD to D

-1 This is a general description of the rating categories based on information published by Fitch Ratings, Moody's and S&P.
+1 This is a general description of the rating categories based on information published by Fitch Ratings, Moody's and S&P Global Ratings.

-Credit ratings by Fitch Ratings and S&P may be modified by a plus (higher end) or minus (lower end) sign to show relative standing within the major categories.
+Credit ratings by Fitch Ratings and S&P Global Ratings may be modified by a plus (higher end) or minus (lower end) sign to show relative standing within the major categories.
 Moody's apply numeric modifiers 1 (higher end), 2 or 3 (lower end) to ratings from Aa to Caa to show relative standing within the major categories.

-The Overseas Bank's current position is at the lower end of the credit rating scale indicated in bold.
+The Overseas Bank's current position is indicated in bold.